About Us | Memorial Hospital | North Conway, NH

 About Memorial Hospital

 Memorial Hospital is a not-for-profit 25-bed Critical Access Hospital located in North Conway, NH, and is a member of the MaineHealth family.
 Its hospital services include a 24-hour emergency department, surgery center, clinical laboratory, heart health & wellness programs, imaging services, cardiopulmonary care, family birthing center, oncology, chemotherapy and infusion services.
 Practices include primary care and family medicine, diabetes care, behavioral health, women's health, podiatry, orthopedics and physical therapy.
-Additional Memorial facilities include The Merriman House nursing home and Mount Washington Valley Adult Day Center providing senior care services in a comfortable, home-like setting.
+Additional Memorial facilities include The Merriman House nursing home - providing senior care services in a comfortable, home-like setting.

 In 2011, Memorial Hospital celebrated its 100th anniversary.
 Read all about it in this special section in the Conway Daily Sun.